claptonorioste/Gov/README.md

 # .Gov
 for database privileges:
-  privileges => Add user account => set hostname to any. and grant priv.
+ GO TO "privileges" => "Add user account" => set "hostname" to any. set user "root" and grant all privileges.
+  For Eclipse after installed, install plugin "windowbuilder"